Thanks to light band technology: a single sensor for all objects

 The sensors combine emitter and receiver in a single narrow housing with a width of just 27 mm, which can be mounted to the side panels of conveyor systems in just a few easy steps.
 The sensor’s plug can be rotated up to 180° for flexible installation and matching mounting brackets, M4 through-bolts and press-fit sleeves, as well as reflector sets, simplify precision installation and alignment of the retro-reflex sensor.

-- Ultrasonic fork sensor in October edition of 'Industry Update' magazine
+- UniVision 2.1 Software in November edition of 'Industry Update'